 Human Resource offers information and resources to meet the unique needs and challenges created by the pandemic, as well as the long-awaited return back to an on-campus experience.

-Please take steps now to fulfill the requirements and pave the way for a robust in-person experience.
+Please take steps now to comply with the SOU COVID-19 Vaccination Policy and pave the way for a robust in-person experience.

-File for an exemption to the vaccination, based on a medical or non-medical reason.
+- File an exemption to the vaccine based on a medical or non-medical reason [Note: additional documentation is required to substantiate medical and religious exemptions]; or

-Defer the vaccination requirement until the FDA has granted full authorization to the existing vaccines, which are currently being distributed under the agency’s emergency use authorization.
+- Defer the vaccination requirement until the FDA has granted full authorization to the existing vaccines, which are currently being distributed under the agency's emergency use authorization.
+[Update: The Pfizer COVID-19 vaccine received full FDA approval on Monday, August 23, 2021 for people 16 and older.
+In accordance with the SOU COVID-19 Vaccine Policy, those who defer are required to either attest to receiving the vaccine or file an exemption within 30 calendar days of the approval.]

 [NOTE: If an error occurs upon upload, please clear your local cache.
 Chrome users can click on the three vertical dots (upper right corner of the address bar); choose settings; on the left, choose "Privacy and Security"; on the right, choose "Clear Browsing Data"; choose "Advanced", set the Time Range to "All Time", and select "Clear Data"]